pjvds/born2code.net/_posts/2013-05-27-simplify-your-jekyll-publishing-process-with-wercker.md

         code: bundler exec jekyll build --trace
 {% endhighlight %}

-The first line contains `box: wercker/ruby` which specifies that we want to run our build in a ruby box.
+This is what you defined in the wercher.yml file.
+The first line contains `box: wercker/ruby` which defines that you want to run the build in a ruby box.
-The second line defines the `build` section which consists of two steps that we want preform when we build the application.
-In first step `bundle-install` is a smart version of the `bundle install` which uses caching so future build will execute faster.
-The second step `script` executes the script we define in `code` which hold just a single command `bundler exec jekyll build`.
+The second line defines the `build` section that consists of steps, in this case two.
+These steps are performed during the execution of the build.
+The first step `bundle-install` is a smart version of the `bundle install` command that uses caching so future build will execute faster.
+The second step `script` executes the script that is defined the `code` option that consists of a single command `bundler exec jekyll build --trace`.

 ## Add wercker.yml to your repository

-After you created the `wercker.yml` add it to your repository.
+After you created the `wercker.yml` add it to your repository by executing the following commands.

 {% highlight bash %}
 git add wercker.yml